Greater Glasgow and Clyde Medicines

 7.3.
 Contraceptives

 Women requiring contraception should be given information about and offered a choice of methods, including long-acting reversible contraception (LARC) methods.
-See the NHSGGC Guideline for Contraceptive Prescribing in Primary Care for more detail (available by following the Clinical Guidelines link).
+See the NHSGGC Guideline for Contraceptive Prescribing in Primary Care for more detail.
 Also see NICE CG30 which offers guidance on prescribing long-acting reversible contraception.
-The Faculty of Sexual and Reproductive Healthcare produce eligibility criteria for contraceptive use.
-The full guidance and a useful summary can be found at www.fsrh.org
+The College of Sexual & Reproductive Healthcare produce eligibility criteria for contraceptive use.
+The full guidance and a useful summary can be found at www.cosrh.org.

 7.3.1.
 Combined hormonal contraceptives

-Co-cyprindiol (Dianette®) is licensed for the treatment of severe acne and hirsutism, but not as a contraceptive.
+Co-cyprindiol (brands include Dianette®) is licensed for the treatment of severe acne and hirsutism, but not as a contraceptive.
 It is occasionally used as a contraceptive (unlicensed indication) when acne is present.
-CSM advice relating to co-cyprindiol and the risk of venous thromboembolism exists (see BNF).
+Advice relating to co-cyprindiol and the risk of venous thromboembolism exists (see BNF).
 Formulary indications for co-cyprindiol can be found in section 13.6.
 For current advice about interactions between contraceptives and other medicines, refer to BNF.

 7.3.1.1.
 Monophasic low-strength combined oral contraceptives